This resource was updated as part of the veterinary review process. It was originally published on April 3, 2018.

 Newcastle Disease

 This is a highly contagious viral disease that is a worldwide problem and primarily presents as an acute respiratory disease.
-Severity of disease is based on many factors including the virulence of the virus.
+Severity of disease is based on many factors, including the virulence of the virus.
 The World Organisation For Animal Health (OIE) describes three forms of the disease: lentogenic (or mild), mesogenic (or moderate), and velogenic (or very virulent).
 Lentogenic strains, while widespread, cause few disease outbreaks, according to the OIE, and are not reportable.
 Virulent Newcastle disease (vND, sometimes referred to as Exotic Newcastle disease) is a reportable disease.
 Infected birds will shed the virus in their respiratory discharges and feces.
 It can also be present in eggs that are laid by infected birds.
 Birds may become infected through direct contact with infected birds or by coming into contact with food, water, equipment, or other fomites contaminated with the virus.

 Clinical signs typically appear 2-12 days after exposure, with the average being 5 days following exposure.
-There are different forms of this disease which affect different areas of the bird’s body.
+There are different forms of this disease that affect different areas of the bird’s body.
 Respiratory signs can include coughing, sneezing, gasping for air, and audible and abnormal breathing sounds.
 Very young birds as well as older birds with a weakened immune system are the most severely affected.
 Nervous signs may include depression, paralysis, tremors, and circling.
-In females who are actively laying, they may lay abnormal eggs, lay fewer eggs, or stop laying all together.
+In females who are actively laying, they may lay abnormal eggs, lay fewer eggs, or stop laying altogether.
 Typical signs of vND include respiratory illness, watery green diarrhea, depression, and swelling of the tissues of the head and neck.

-In addition to the concern regarding how vND would affect your residents if they became infected, is the concern regarding how your residents could be affected by regional efforts to eradicate the disease.
+In addition to the concern regarding how vND would affect your residents if they became infected, there is the concern regarding how your residents could be affected by regional efforts to eradicate the disease.
 During a recent outbreak of vND in California (2018-2020), immediate efforts to contain the disease included quarantining affected areas and compulsory mass killings of birds regardless of whether or not they had actually been infected.
 After push back from the community, some exemptions were granted for birds who were not showing symptoms of disease so long as their human companion kept them indoors where they could not come into contact with other birds, agreed to regular vND testing, and agreed not to move them out of the area.
 These exemptions were made on a case-by-case basis, but the important point is that they became available because people advocated for birds who had not been infected to be spared.
 When faced with a decision that you are uncomfortable with, always reach out to veterinarians or sanctuaries to figure out if there are other options that may be available, and always advocate for your residents.
 We recommend you pay attention to vND outbreaks and have a plan in place to protect your residents should it be detected in your area.
-Vaccines are available for this disease but are not typically recommended in a sanctuary and are not guaranteed to prevent infection.
+Vaccines are available for this disease but are not typically recommended in a sanctuary and are not guaranteed to prevent infection.*

 Newcastle Disease | World Organisation For Animal Health (Non-Compassionate Source)